 Agastache Golden Jubilee Plants for Sale Online

-Golden Jubilee Agastache produces chartreuse colored foliage with mint-scented when crushed or cut.
-The big purple-blue blooms adorn the plant from summer into fall.
+Agastache Golden Jubilee produces chartreuse-colored leaves that are mint-scented when crushed or cut.
+The large purple-blue blooms tower above the plant from summer into fall.
 Great for cut flowers and irresistible to butterflies, bees, and hummingbirds.
-This tough, resilient plant performs well even in high heat and humidity.
+This tough, drought-tolerant plant performs well even in high heat and humidity.

 About Your Agastache Golden Jubilee